Sue Unerman, Chief Transformation Officer at MediaCom asks whether the IPA changing its name would help us better define what we do as a profession.

 Don’t make me have to raise it again please practitioners.
 Enter the Effectiveness Awards if you’ve done work that you’re proud of.
 Whatever part of our industry you consider yourself in.

-Sue Unerman is Chief Transformation Officer at MediaCom and Deputy Convenor of judges at the IPA Effectiveness Awards.
+Sue Unerman is Chief Transformation Officer at MediaCom and Convenor of judges at the IPA Effectiveness Awards.